kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 </div>

-Instead of performing everything within Postgres, we built an ETL pipeline with Rust, AWS S3, GLue and Athena.
+Instead of performing everything within Postgres, we built **_an ETL pipeline with Rust, AWS S3, AWS Glue and AWS Athena._**

-This Rust project was originally initiated by my colleague and Rust wizard, [Xavier](https://github.com/xrl).
+This **_Rust_** project was originally initiated by my colleague and Rust wizard, [Xavier](https://github.com/xrl).
 His guidance and expertise helped me not only get started with Rust but also truly appreciate its beauty, power, and advantages.
-Thanks to his mentorship, I’ve come to love working with Rust and have seen firsthand how it can transform complex workflows (or make it even more complex but blazing fast :wink: ) .
+Thanks to his mentorship, I’ve come to love working with Rust and have seen how it can transform complex workflows (or make it even more complex but blazing fast :wink: ).

-Here’s how it worked:

-## Rust Program:
+### ETL overview:

+**_Rust program:_**

 The program fetched data from Postgres, performed transformations (including derived fields and joins across tables), and saved the output in Parquet format.

-Using Rust allowed us to optimize performance and maintain type safety by representing tables as Rust structs.
+UsingRust allowed us to optimize performance and maintain type safety by representing tables as Rust _structs_.

 Rust's type-checking served as a safeguard for ensuring the integrity of production data.
-If the production system encountered any invalid values or NaNs, the Rust process would immediately detect the issue and send an error notification, helping to maintain data accuracy and reliability.
+If the production system encountered any invalid values or _NaN_, the Rust process would immediately detect the issue and send an error notification, helping to maintain data accuracy and reliability.
 The Rust program was deployed in a Kubernetes environment using a Helm chart.
 The chart configured a service account with the appropriate role-based access to AWS services, including S3 and Glue.
 Additionally, the Helm chart utilized a Kubernetes secret to securely manage the connection credentials for the RDS instance.

-Parquet Files on S3:
+**_Parquet Files on S3:_**

 Transformed data was stored in an S3 bucket in a columnar Parquet format.
 This reduced storage costs and improved query efficiency.

-AWS Glue + Athena:
+**_AWS Glue + Athena:_**

 AWS Glue was used to crawl the Parquet files on S3 and create metadata.

 Athena provided a cost-efficient way to query the data using SQL.
 Bear in mind that Athena doesn't create real tables or materialized views, it only creates a metadata and reads everything from the file, stored in S3.
 The reports leveraged Athena tables and views as the foundation for data visualization.
-The cons of such approach are that it is possible to delete underlying file without getting any warnings/restrictions about dependant views, tables etc.
+The cons of such approach were that it was possible to delete underlying file without getting any warnings/restrictions about dependant views, tables etc.
-Athena also doesn't provide indexing as it's just a querying tool with its own flavor PrestoDB, it's lacking some Postgres methods and doesn't allow recursive functions as well as true **_materialized views_**.
-It also doesn't support ***CREATE TABLE LIKE*** or ***DELETE FROM*** or ***UPDATE***, but it allows to give an access to query a table without a fear that the table would be dropped as behind a hood it's a file in s3.
+Athena also didn't provide indexing as it was just a querying tool with its own flavor PrestoDB SQL, it was lacking some Postgres methods and didn't allow recursive functions as well as true **_materialized views_**.
+It also didn't support ***CREATE TABLE LIKE*** or ***DELETE FROM*** or ***UPDATE***, but it allowed to give an access to query a table without a fear that the table would be dropped as behind a hood it was a file in s3.
-AWS Glue provides a mechanism for partitioning and indexing with the limitations:
+AWS Glue provided a mechanism for partitioning and indexing with the limitations:
 - only partition column could be used as an index
 - only integer and strings could be used as an index

-### Members
+## Rust Program:

+#### _Members_

 Rust program workspace had the next members:
 ```rust